 Lifestyle (27%) and the Music & Audio categories (20%) were the two most targeted by the bad guys, according to Symantec.
 Before you blindly download an app that sounds too good to be true, research it and determine if it may be malware rather than a legitimate solution.

-Mobile safety tip 3: keep your system software current
+3. Keep your system software current

 Security holes emerge over time as the bad guys continuously poke at software and look for potential holes.
 Typically, vendors respond quickly to a known bug, but then the onus falls on the user to keep their device updated.

-Increasingly, mobile systems automatically update operating systems and security tools but not all solutions operate in this way.
+Increasingly, mobile systems automatically update operating systems and security tools, but not all solutions operate in this way.
 But you want to check regularly and make sure that your system is running the latest version of its system software.

-Mobile safety tip 4: do not customize your phone’s security settings
+4. Do not customize your phone’s security settings

 Users sometimes try to skirt established system settings, either because they do not trust them or they want to use their phone in “interesting” ways.
 They disable security controls so they can personalize the system or enable blocked functions.